Cocaine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Cutting Agents Used for Cocaine

-Street dealers often cut cocaine with things like talcum powder, cornstarch, or flour to increase its bulk and increase their profit margin.[15]
+Street dealers often cut cocaine with a variety of substances to increase its bulk and increase their profit margin.
+The most prominent cutting agent is phenyltetrahydroimidazothiazole (levamisole, dexamisole, etc.), an anti-worm medication.[15]
 It may be mixed with other drugs, such as amphetamine or fentanyl, as well to make it more potent.

 Cost of Cocaine Addiction Treatment